 Challenge yourself to reduce your food waste

 By following these simple steps we can all waste less food and save money on our groceries.
-For more ways to eat well and pay less, check out our other articles.
+Go here for more ways to eat well and pay less.